-Step 1 Log in to a Content Server using Windows Remote Desktop Connection.
-Run the TCS wizard.
+Step 1 Log in to a Content Server by using Windows Remote Desktop Connection.
+Run the TCS Wizard.
 The wizard scans your system.
 If the Content Server is in a cluster, only the Cluster Management Wizard option is available.

-- Step 2 Click the Generate Cluster Settings File radio button. - Step 3 Click Browse if you want to save the cluster settings file in a location other than on the TCS desktop.
-Click Next. - Step 4 Click Finish to exit the wizard.
+Step 2 Click the Generate Cluster Settings File radio button.
+Step 3 Click Browse if you want to save the cluster settings file in a location other than the Content Server desktop.
+Click Next.
+Step 4 Click Finish to exit the wizard.